at1as/BetteREST/README.md

 ### Demo

-To try BetteRest, without installing the Gem, it's hosted on [Heroku](http://better-rest.herokuapp.com/).
+To try BetteREST, without installing the Gem, it's hosted on [Heroku](http://better-rest.herokuapp.com/).
 Note that when run on Heroku internally hosted APIs can't directly be tested.

 ### Dependencies